 Diamond Equity Research Releases Update Note on ProPhase Labs Inc. (NASDAQ: PRPH)

 NEW YORK, Aug.
-22, 2024 (GLOBE NEWSWIRE) -- Diamond Equity Research, a leading equity research firm with a focus on small capitalization public companies has released an Update Note on ProPhase Labs Inc. (NASDAQ: PRPH).
-The update note includes information on the ProPhase’s business model, services, industry, financial results, valuation, and risks.
+27, 2024 (GLOBE NEWSWIRE) -- Diamond Equity Research, an equity research firm with a focus on small capitalization public companies has released an Update Note on ProPhase Labs Inc. (NASDAQ: PRPH).
+The update note includes information on the ProPhase’s business model, services, industry, financial results, valuation, and risks and contains our most recent research and analysis of the company.

 The update note is available here.
 Highlights from the note include: